asrivast28/apsdk-cpp/README.md

  More information about the tool can be found at [http://scons.org/](http://scons.org/).

 ## Building
 This repository is not intended to be used in a stand-alone mode.
-Therefore, we only provide an `SConscript` file for the repository, which can be called by the `SConstruct` of another project.
+Therefore, only an `SConscript` file is provided for the repository, which can be called by the `SConstruct` of another project.